 - Pretty book covers (Some of the book covers on the list look terrible and cheap.
 I didn’t choose the books for appearance; I chose them for content)

-The 10 Best Writing Books For Beginners ( My List)
+The 10 Best Writing Books For Beginners in 2022 (My Personal List)

 I read all of these books on this list every time that I write a new novel, but this is by far the one that I read the most intensely and from which I apply the most tools and techniques.